HuIsKelvin/e-commerce-web-page/README.md

 # e-commerce-web-page

-a web page for practice
+A e-commerce  page demo.

+Practicing pure HTML, CSS and JavaScript, by constructing a e-commerce web page.

+Study and imitate from [Xiaomi](www.xiaomi.com).

 ## usage

-Should open `index.html` in the server because of requiring `Less.js`
+Should open `index.html` in the `server`, because of its requiring `Less.js`